-Today I'm taking a look at number plate recognition technology, which we should be all familiar with at this point (if not, we have previous wrote about it on this blog), specifically about how drivers react when faced with one of these cameras.
+Today I'm taking a look at number plate recognition technology, which we should be all familiar with at this point, specifically about how drivers react when faced with one of these cameras.
 They are definitely the new trend in motoring law enforcement, often being paired up with speed cameras to detect vehicles that are uninsured or without tax.
 As with everything though there will be those who will try to avoid them ... and not just by doing the obvious like not driving anywhere near them.

 Lets take a look at a country famous for over-the-top characters: The United States of America!

 Number plate recognition is the trendy thing across the pond as well, but dodgy drivers are being a lot more creative than they really should bother being when faced with one of these 1984-esq cameras.
 Especially at a local level where these cameras are used for toll roads.
 Bearing in mind that said tolls can be as little as 26 CENTS (about 17p!) it is baffling how much effort goes into avoiding Automatic Number Plate Readers.

 Here we see one American biker performing the dangerous stunt of leaning off the side of his motorcycle to cover his number plate.
 Clearly he doesn't have as much control as he should over his bike, not to mention that he is only using one arm to steer.
 It cannot possibly be safe.
 Let me stress once again that he did this to avoid a toll of 26 cents.
 Was it really worth it?